EPTansuo/rtl_gate_sim_template/README.md

 make gate_sim
 ```

-You can also type `make rtl_build` or `make rtl_build` for analysing and compiling without simulation.
+You can also type `make rtl_build` or `make rtl_build` for analysis and compitation without simulation.